TrellixVulnTeam/Face_Recognize_Y61U/README.md

 # Face Recognition with InsightFace
 Recognize and manipulate faces with Python and its support libraries.
 The project uses [MTCNN](https://github.com/ipazc/mtcnn) for detecting faces, then applies a simple alignment for each detected face and feeds those aligned faces into embeddings model provided by [InsightFace](https://github.com/deepinsight/insightface).
-Finally, a softmax classifier was put on top of embedded vectors for classification task.
+Finally, a softmax classifier and cosinSimilarity were put on top of embedded vectors for classification task.

 ## Getting started
 ### Requirements